HideakiAbe/ESP32Repository/README.md

 # Web Graph library
 ![webGraphLib](https://github.com/HideakiAbe/ESP32Repository/blob/main/doc/sampleGraph.png)
-webGraphLib is a simple graphic library to make a web user interface for your Arduino projects using the **ESP32** .
+webGraphLib is a simple graphics library to make a web user interface for your Arduino projects using the **ESP32** .
 It uses web sockets and lets you create and update dynamic graphical elements on your GUI through multiple browser devices.

 This Library runs on any kind  **generic ESP32 board** .
 ![ESP32](https://github.com/HideakiAbe/ESP32Repository/blob/main/doc/ESP32.jpg)